 All of our urologists at Urology Specialists of Oregon have expertise in diagnosis and management of prostate cancer.
 Our practice employs advanced techniques for diagnosis and management of prostate cancer including MRI-guided biopsy, genetic testing and robotic surgery.
-Dr. Simmons has extensive experience and expertise in robotic prostatectomy.
+Our providers have extensive experience and expertise in robotic prostatectomy.
 Since 2004 he has been involved in over 400 minimally-invasive and robotic prostatectomy surgeries.
 He has conducted over 300 of these surgeries in Bend.
 His outcomes for these surgeries have been published and rival those of the best surgeons nationwide.

 Prostate cancer is detected with either a blood test called “PSA” or with a prostate exam.
 PSA detects a protein in the blood that is produced by prostate tissue.
 PSA values depends on a man’s age, but a level higher than 4ng/dL is generally considered abnormal.
 We extensively employ genetic testing to determine need for biopsy.
 Ultimately, results of a prostate biopsy are used to make a diagnosis.

 The biopsy pathology report provides information about the “Gleason score,” the amount of cancer and the location of the cancer.
 This information along with your PSA level and individual health status factors into the decision of how to treat the disease.